meisterm/Iata2DLicensePlateDraft/README.md

 # IATA Draft for 2D Barcoded Bag Tag

+A typescript reference implementation with a basic user frontend can be found on [Github Project Pages](https://meisterm.github.io/Iata2DLicensePlateDraft/)

 ## Short Description

 To this day, the Interleaved 2 of 5 barcode, which encodes the License Plate Number, is the standard for baggage identification in the airline transportation industry.
 This tried and tested technology has various disadvantages, which are to be eliminated by the introduction of a new barcode.
 This is described in this draft, which could be introduced in future as an IATA Recommended Practice.